 Vibroflots, the centerpieces of compaction technology

-The Degen family has been involved since the first Vibroflot built in the late 1930’s and continues today in pushing this equipment to new levels of performance and new applications.
+The Degen family has been involved since the first Vibroflot built in the late 1930’s till today in pushing this equipment to new levels of performance and new applications.

 Vibroflot performance is not only measured in nominal horsepower (or kW) but in the ability to reach the required working depth and the equally important ability to achieve great compaction results once such depth has been reached.